What Is Spiritual Growth?

 To answer these questions, we must realize what happened when we first repented and believed in Jesus Christ.
 We were forgiven of our sins and saved from eternal judgment.
 But that’s not all.
 Something monumental took place within us: we were born again of the Spirit of God in our spirit, the deepest part of our being.
 This birth brought the very life of God into us.

 “But as many as received Him, to them He gave the authority to become children of God, to those who believe into His name, who were begotten not of blood, nor of the will of the flesh, nor of the will of man, but of God.”

-Note 6 on this verse in the New Testament Recovery Version helps us understand what “grows” means:
+Note 4 on this verse in the New Testament Recovery Version explains:

-In speaking of our growth in life as believers, the apostle Peter ties spiritual nourishment and spiritual growth together in 1 Peter 2:2:
+The apostle Peter connects spiritual nourishment and spiritual growth in 1 Peter 2:2:

 “As newborn babes, long for the guileless milk of the word in order that by it you may grow unto salvation.”

 The Word of God isn’t just for our knowledge.
 Actually, Peter’s thought here is that the Word is nourishing milk for us to take in so we can grow.